 Check Synopsis MISRAC2012-Rule-5.4_c99 Macro names were found that are not distinct in their first 63 characters from their macro parameters or other macro names.
 MISRAC2012-Rule-5.5_c89 Non-macro identifiers were found that are not distinct in their first 31 characters from macro names.
 MISRAC2012-Rule-5.5_c99 Non-macro identifiers were found that are not distinct in their first 63 characters from macro names.
 MISRAC2012-Rule-5.6 A typedef with this name has already been declared.
 MISRAC2012-Rule-5.7 A class, struct, union, or enum declaration clashes with a previous declaration.
 MISRAC2012-Rule-5.8 One or more external identifier names were found that are not unique.
+MISRAC2012-Rule-5.9 An internal identifier name was found that is not unique.
 MISRAC2012-Rule-6.1 Bitfields of plain int type were found.
 MISRAC2012-Rule-6.2 Signed single-bit bitfields (excluding anonymous fields) were found.
-MISRAC2012-Rule-7.1 Octal integer constantsare used.
-MISRAC2012-Rule-7.2 There are unsigned integer constants without a $\ensuremath{\mathbb{U}}$ suffix.
-MISRAC2012-Rule-7.3 The lower case character $\boldsymbol{1}$ was found used as a suffix on numeric constants.
+MISRAC2012-Rule-7.1 Octal integer constants are used.
+MISRAC2012-Rule-7.2 There are unsigned integer constants without a $\ensuremath{\mathtt{U}}$ suffix.
+MISRAC2012-Rule-7.3 The lower case character ${\bf 1}$ was found used as a suffix on numeric constants.
 MISRAC2012-Rule-7.4_a A string literal was found assigned to a variable that is not declared as constant.
 MISRAC2012-Rule-7.4_b Part of a string literal was found that is modified via the array subscript operator [].
 MISRAC2012-Rule-8.1 An object or function of the type int is declared or defined, but its type is not explicitly stated.
-MISRAC2012-Rule-8.2_a Functions are declared with an empty () parameter list that does not form a valid prototype.
+MISRAC2012-Rule-8.2_a There are functions declared with an empty () parameter list that does not form a valid prototype.
 MISRAC2012-Rule-8.2_b Function prototypes were found with unnamed parameters.
+MISRAC2012-Rule-8.3_b Multiple declarations of an object or function were found that use different names and type qualifiers.